Using the faster-bulk plug-in

 Configure aggregation parameters

-Configure the aggregation size and time interval for bulk requests.
-The system triggers a data write when either the cumulative size of bulk requests or the aggregation time interval on a single data node reaches the configured threshold.
+A data write is triggered when either the cumulative bulk request size or the aggregation time interval on a single data node reaches the configured threshold.

 PUT _cluster/settings